INTERVIEWS

 a few weeks later, the conversation continued and re focused

-on a concert he had just done
+on a specific concert

 YOU RECENTLY DID 30 HOURS OR REHEARSALS FOR A DUO PERFORMANCE